-- (i) Be published in the Training Manual or equivalent documents: - (ii) Ensure each pilot flight crew member has adequate knowledge of the elements specified in Table 2.5, as applicable to the areas, routes and route segments of intended operation; - (iii) Specify qualification requirements for operations in all areas, on all routes or route segments, and into all airports of intended use: - (iv) Ensure line training and evaluation for each pilot crew member is completed during initial qualification and, if applicable, in accordance with the continuing qualification curriculum as defined in the Operator's AQP/ATQP/EBT that conforms to the specifications of FLT 2.1.1B; - (v) Ensure line training and evaluation is completed prior to a pilot crew member being used as a PIC in operations.
+- (i) Be published in the Training Manual or equivalent documents: - (ii) Ensure each pilot flight crew member has adequate knowledge of the elements specified in Table 2.5, as applicable to the areas, routes and route segments of intended operation; - (iii) Specify qualification requirements for operations in all areas, on all routes or route segments, and into all airports of intended use; - (iv) Ensure each pilot flight crewmember, prior to entering the line qualification program, has satisfied the applicable recency-of-experience requirements specified in FLT 3.3.7 (i) under the supervision of an instructor or evaluator authorized for the purpose by the Operator and/or State; - Ensure line training and evaluation for each pilot crew member is completed during initial qualification and, if applicable, in accordance with the continuing qualification curriculum as defined in the Operator's AQP/ATQP/EBT that conforms to the specifications of FLT 2.1.1B; - (vi) Ensure line training and evaluation is completed prior to a pilot crew member being used as a PIC in operations.
 (GM)

-- ☐ Identified/Assessed flight crew line qualification training/evaluation program, approved/accepted by the State, specifies qualification requirements for operations associated with areas/routes/route segments/airports used in operations. - □ Identified/Assessed flight crew AQP/ATQP/EBT (if applicable): (focus continuing qualification schedule for line training/evaluation). - ☐ Interviewed responsible manager(s) in flight operations.

-- □ Examined flight crew line qualification initial/recurrent curricula/syllabi (focus: line training/evaluation in areas/airports of operations; program elements consistent with specifications in Table 2.5). - □ Examined selected flight crew member training/qualification records (focus: completion of initial/recurrent line qualification training/evaluation). - □ Observed line flight operations (focus: flight crew demonstrates knowledge of relevant operational requirements). - □ Other Actions (Specify)

-The intent of this provision is to ensure flight crew members are qualified to conduct routine operations within each theater of operation as defined by the operator.
-It does not address the additional and specialized knowledge required to conform to FLT 2.4.1.
+Identified/Assessed flight crew line qualification training/evaluation program, approved/accepted by the State, specifies qualification requirements for operations associated with areas/routes/route segments/airports used in operations.
+Identified/Assessed flight crew AQP/ATQP/EBT (if applicable): (focus continuing qualification schedule for line training/evaluation).
+Identified/Assessed the requirement for recency-of-experience prior to entry into the line qualification program.
+Interviewed responsible manager(s) in flight operations.
+Examined flight crew line qualification initial/recurrent curricula/syllabi (focus: line training/evaluation in areas/airports of operations; program elements consistent with specifications in Table 2.5).
+Examined selected flight crew member training/qualification records (focus: completion of initial/recurrent line qualification training/evaluation).
+Examined selected flight crew member training/qualification records (focus: assessment of recency-of-experience for pilots entering line qualification).
+Observed line flight operations (focus: flight crew demonstrates knowledge of relevant operational requirements).
+Other Actions (Specify) Gu iidance Re fer to the IRM for the definition of Zero Flight Time Training (ZFTT). op e intent of this provision is to ensure flight crew members are qualified to conduct routine erations within each theater of operation as defined by the operator.
+It does not address the ditional and specialized knowledge required to conform to FLT 2.4.1.